In Memory

 Officer Air Gunner Christie is buried in the Roman Catholic portion of

-the Ollerton Cemetary, Nottinghamshire, England.
+the Ollerton Cemetery, Nottinghamshire, England.

 [R.C.
 Portion Grave 824]

-(excerpts reprinted with permission of the Commonwealth Air Training Plan Museum, Box 3, Group 520, RR #5, Brandon, Manitoba Canada R7A 5Y5)
+(excerpts reprinted with permission of the Commonwealth Air Training Plan Museum, Box 3, Group 520, RR #5, Brandon, Manitoba, Canada, R7A 5Y5)